Can Duplicate Content Hurt SEO?

 The short answer: having copy on your website that exists elsewhere on the web or on another page on your website is frowned upon by Google.

-Why Google is Opposed to Duplicate Content
+Why Google Is Opposed To Duplicate Content

 The basis for this is pretty simple: Google believes every web page should have original, useful content and wants each of the search results it features to be valuable to its users.
 If two pages have the same or incredibly similar copy, the value of each page is decreased because neither is offering anything unique.